k3s-io/k3s/docs/adrs/testing-2024.md

 - The testing infrastructure will be more organized and easier to maintain.
 - The move to GitHub Actions will allow for faster feedback on PRs and issues.
 - The removal of old tests will reduce the maintenance overhead.
+- New testing process can be used as a model for related projects.